gozygreg/The-Cardiac-Nurse/TESTING.md

         | ✓ | A message is displayed that my comment is awaiting approval by site admin after my form is validated and  I click the submit button |
         | ✓ | I am able to view all the comment other registered user have left about a post |

+        Note: Authenticated user/Registered nurse that do not have a profile is able to join the platform.
+The "Join the platform" button is only visible to authenticated users who have not already joined the platform or set up their profile.
+This button is hidden for unauthenticated user and authenticated user who already have a profile or joined the platform

-        *As a site visitor or unregistered user I can...*
+        - ### *As a site visitor or unregistered user I can...*
         | checked | view any nurse profile so that see their career journey. |
         | ------- | ------------------------------------------------------------------------------------------- |
         | ✓ | "Meet our nurses" button is present on the homepage |